 Allow Edit Order to Send Payment Requests for Your Store

-By default, Edit Order sends custom email notifications such as order confirmations and payment requests uses our no-reply email address and sets the reply-to email address to your Shopify account's customer contact email.
+By default, Edit Order sends custom email notifications such as order confirmations and payment requests using our no-reply email address and sets the reply-to email address to your Shopify account's customer contact email.

 In your customer's inbox, this experience is seamless and looks like the following: